Everybody Wants to Rule the World: Covers and re-releases

-Everybody Wants to Run the World
+"Everybody Wants to Run the World"

 "Everybody Wants to Run the World" is a re-recording of the band's song "Everybody Wants to Rule the World".
 The reworked single was released in May 1986 as the theme song for the Sport Aid campaign, a charitable event held to raise money for famine relief in Africa.
 It was a success in the UK Singles Chart, becoming the band's sixth top 5 hit, peaking at number 5 in June 1986.
 The song also reached number 4 in Ireland.

 Lorde version

 New Zealand singer Lorde recorded a cover of the song for the soundtrack of The Hunger Games: Catching Fire (2013).
 The cover was produced by Peter Shurkin and Joel Little with arrangement by Michael A. Levine and Lucas Cantor.
-It was later used in the cinematic trailer of Assassin's Creed Unity at E3 2014, promotional videos for the BBC First network, and the 2015 BBC TV series Banished.
-It was also used during season 4 of Homeland.
 Orzabal praised Lorde for reinventing the cover, stating that the group finds it interesting when artists take what they do and reinterpret it.
 For their Rule the World Tour, the duo uses this version to launch their show.

 Critics were positively receptive to the cover, some praised it for its darker atmosphere mood although others criticized it for stripping away the song's original upbeat composition.
 David Haglund from Slate stated that while the song "doesn't top the great original, it does memorably reinvent it".
 Sam Lansky from Idolator called the cover "haunting and melodramatic".
 Conversely, Stereogum editor Nate Patrin criticized the chorus and production but praised the "aloof strangeness" in Lorde's vocals for being able to carry the song "past the usual Dramatic Reenvisionings".
-Paste and Exclaim! included the cover in their respective 2013 year-end lists for covers.
+Paste and Exclaim! included the cover in their respective 2013 year-end lists for covers, while the former ranked it 13th on their decade-end list for covers.
 Her cover appeared on the New Zealand Singles Chart at number 14.
 It reached number 53 in Australia, number 65 in the United Kingdom, number 93 in France, and number 27 on the U.S. Hot Rock Songs chart.